reasoning-dis/icl-cot/README.md

 This work is currently under peer review.

-We provide the output results used in the paper, and the full code implementation will be released upon the final review decision.
+We provide the output results used in the paper, and the code implementation scripts will be released upon the final review decision.